GluuFederation/docs-oxd-prod/3.1.3/sources/index.md

 # oxd 3.1.3 Documentation

 ## Introduction
 oxd exposes simple, static APIs web developers can use to implement user authentication and authorization against an OAuth 2.0 authorization server like [Gluu](https://gluu.org/docs/ce).
+The oxd software package externalizes OAuth 2.0 authentication and authorization code, making it easier to enforce and maintain strong security across web apps.

+## Architecture
-The oxd software package includes the `oxd-server` and the `oxd-https-extension`.
+The oxd Linux package includes the `oxd-server` and the `oxd-https-extension`.

 ### oxd-server
 `oxd-server` is designed to work as a standalone service daemon via sockets.
 By default, oxd must be installed on the same host as the web application it is securing.

 ![oxd-local-architecture](./img/oxd-local.jpg)

-### https-extension
+### https-extension (optional)
-`oxd-https-extension` is an **optional** component that, when enabled, allows apps to call oxd APIs over the web.
-The HTTPS extension makes it possible for many apps across many servers to leverage one central oxd service for OAuth 2.0 security.
+`oxd-https-extension` is an optional component.
+When enabled, the HTTPS extension enables secure communication to oxd APIs over the web, making it possible for many apps across many servers to leverage a central oxd service for OAuth 2.0 security.

 ![oxd-https-architecture](./img/oxd-https.jpg)